Becca18/dsp/05b-python_advanced.md

 There are **4** different titles.

 **Frequencies:**
-ASSISTANT PROFESSOR IS BIOSTATISTICS: 1
+Assistant Professor is Biostatistics: 1
-ASSISTANT PROFESSOR OF BIOSTATISTICS: 11
+Assistant Professor of Biostatistics: 11
-ASSOCIATE PROFESSOR OF BIOSTATISTICS: 12
+Associate Professor of Biostatistics: 12
-PROFESSOR OF BIOSTATISTICS: 13
+Professor of Biostatistics: 13

 *Note: It looks like there is a typo in one of the title names.
 I wasn’t sure if this was on purpose or not and it should be “in” or whether we are supposed to change “is” to “of”.
 I just left it alone.*